min2ha/ukwa-site/content/target/70384/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Secretary of State Dominic Raab's speech on no deal planning

 The Secretary of State for Exiting the EU, Dominic Raab gave this speech to coincide with the publication of the first 25 in a series of technical notices.
 These were designed to inform people and businesses in the UK about what they might need to do, if the government did not reach a deal with the EU.